jeffhc/instagram-colors/README.md

 # instagram-colors
-Model for correlating Instagram post image styles and colors with number of likes and other meta-data
+Convolutional neural model for correlating Instagram post image content with number of likes and other meta-data